 KR and Skar now grapple physically while Carmilla and M’Shulla recover and stagger to their feet.
 Grok crawls toward the conflict, looking at Carmilla and thinking “Daughter … so long since he’s been able to say the word.
 He still can’t.
 That was another lifetime.
 Daughter is now the mother.”

-Meanwhile Skar manages to deck Killraven, who pulls himself up while saying “You will have to break every bone in my body, Skar.
+Meanwhile Skar manages to deck Killraven, who at first seems knocked out but then, like Skar, dramatically shrugs it off and pulls himself up while saying “You will have to break every bone in my body, Skar.
 Every one.
 And you will still have to be afraid that I will keep coming for you.”

 Hawk appears nearby and the Freemen all surround Skar in the twilight.
 Skar looks up and uses the gash on his face to shoot rays that blast the cliffside, unleashing a deadly rockslide.